mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-05-15-docker-hosts.md

 #### Generic

-Use this driver to control hosts with no direct support in docker-machine (or import existing hosts, see [Importing an Existing Machine](#Importing an Existing Machine)).
+Use this driver to set up docker engine on existing hosts.

 You must be able to SSH into an existing server with SSH key (instead of password).
 To enable logging in with a certificate on ubuntu, perform the following steps: